mennamohamed97/QuickNote/README.md

 ## 🎯Features
 - Appear all notes
-- Date time created of note
+- Date created for each note
 - Create note
 - Update note
 - select note